 Performance of the Sensor was evaluated in a controlled clinical study.
 The study was conducted in 5 centres and a total of 146 subjects with diabetes were included in the effectiveness analysis.
 Each subject wore up to two Sensors for up to 14 days on the back of the upper arm.
-During the study, subjects had their venous blood glucose analysed over three separate visits to the clinical centre using the Yellow Springs Instrument Life Sciences c) As an alternative to FM modulation, 50% pulse modulation at 18 Hz may be used, because while it does not represent actual modulation, it would be worst case.
+During the study, subjects had their venous blood glucose analysed over three separate visits to the clinical centre using the Yellow Springs Instrument Life Sciences 2300 STAT Plus[TM].
+Three lots of Sensors were evaluated in the study.